 DIY or Done for You

-For example: RightStart Math is one of those that I plan myself.
-X amount of lessons in total divided by the number of weeks of school we’ll be doing, in our case 36 weeks.
+RightStart Math is one of those that I schedule out myself.
+The based way to do this is: X amount of lessons in total divided by the number of weeks of school we’ll be doing, in our case 36 weeks.
 This gives me an idea of how many lessons we need to cover each week, then each day.
-I’ll be doing the same thing for other subjects and/or topics that we are studying.

-Monthly Lesson Planning
+Organized Homeschool Monthly Lesson Planning

 I also like to look through our history books in particular for things that we might want to try our hand at doing, like this hieroglyphs craft that we did last year.
-They still remember that history lesson, so I like to plan at least two or three of these extra hands on learning activities a month.
+They still remember that history lesson, so I like to plan at least two or three of these extra hands-on learning activities a month.

-Maybe you prefer to have your planning online where you can access it from anywhere.
-I wish I could use this method more, or I should say, I wish I would stick to this.
-Homeschool planet has a great planner you should check out.
-You can get a 30 day trial to test it out.
+Homeschool Planet has a great planner you should check out.
+You can get a 30-day trial to test it out.
 You can learn more about it in my review of it.
 I really did like it, I just love paper planners too much to stick with digital.

 Daily Homeschool Lesson Planning

-It gives us a little break, changes the learning medium and can just be plain fun.
+It gives us a little break, changes the learning medium, and can just be plain fun.
 I would rather we all be learning about something different than learning about nothing at all.

 Try not to stress too much.
 Ease into your school year.
 Let your kids set the pace for the first little while, and just add a little more in until you are getting what you want to accomplish done.